ivanfarevalo/Stitch_image/README.md

 Folder output_images in project

-Dear Grader:
-I put a looot of time into this project and focused too much time in getting RANSAC to be optimized and implementing my own warp algortihm.
-Sadly I focues too long on the warop algorithm and was unable to finisn in time.
+I focused on RANSAC to be optimized and implementing my own warp algortihm.
 For this reason I used warp function which if I believe most people were using.
 I implemented a histogram correction function as well.
-My program works with some sets of images but not all, for sure with yellowstone5, redrock, westcampus1, and GrandCanyon1 and 2...
-If you look at my code you can see I put a lot of effort on my own warp algorithm but could not get to work.

 ####Program Requirements:
-Stiich 5 sets of images
+Stitch 5 sets of images
 ####How to Run: